Remembering the battle: newspaper reporting in later years

 Agincourt at 600 years

-The sixth hundred anniversary of the battle has prompted newspapers over the past year to reflect on how and why Agincourt should still be remembered.
+The sixth hundred anniversary of the battle, in 2015, prompted newspapers to reflect on how and why Agincourt should still be remembered.
 For instance, in an article published in The Guardian newspaper on 26 September 2015 entitled ‘Agincourt was a battle like no other … but how do the French remember it?’, Robert McCrum reflected on the uncertain legacy of the battle, particularly in France.
 McCrum noted that certain aspects associated with Agincourt means that it is difficult for modern audiences to celebrate it in the same terms as other historical battles, such as Waterloo.
 Notably, the English invasion of France was a war of aggression as opposed to liberation, which, combined with the ruthless killing of unarmed prisoners and the one-sided casualties figures, has even led to suggestions that Henry may have been a war criminal.

 Share your experiences of newspaper reporting of the battle.
-How has the battle been reported in recent months over the period of the anniversary?
-What were your impressions of the reports?
+How was the battle reported over the period of the 600th anniversary?
+Do you remember your impressions of the reports?

 Have you noticed references to Agincourt in other areas of your daily life?
 Tell us where.